 This is a preliminary spec sheet and it'll likely change over the course of the year as Samsung starts ramping up development.

 That said, if you aren't thrilled with the Galaxy S9's performance, and you don't need a new phone right away, think about holding out for the Galaxy S10.
-It could bring some exciting upgrades.
+It looks like it'll bring some exciting upgrades.